Protection against Jellyfish

 Care Plus® Sun Protection After Sun.
 The sun dehydrates the skin.
 It is good to rehydrate the skin after sunbathing.
 Our After Sun nourishes, soothes and calms the skin thanks to the natural ingredients like Aloe Vera.
 Care Plus® Sun Protection After Sun is suitable for sensitive skin.

 Care Plus® SOS Bite Gel

 It has a soothing, cooling and calming action when used for treating an insect bite or sting, such as the mosquito, wasp or horsefly.
-This gel is also soothing after contact with stinging nettles.
+This gel is also soothing after a jellyfish sting or after contact with stinging nettles.

 Waterproof First Aid Kit

 A comprehensive First Aid Kit in a watertight bag.
 Suitable for active outdoor sports, water sports and travel to tropical regions.